SkyeVoyant/DockerDash/README.md

 - The Stop button becomes Kill when a container is in a starting/restarting phase.
 - “All Dockers” actions skip DockerDash itself (to avoid self‑termination), but aggregate stats include DockerDash so totals match what you see.

+### Container display names
+- DockerDash uses the container's `container_name` (from `docker-compose.yml` or `docker run --name`) as the title shown on each card.
+- If `container_name` is not set, it falls back to the first name Docker reports (similar to `docker ps`).
+- To customize how a container appears in the dashboard, set an explicit `container_name` in your compose file.

+### Sorting
+- Containers are ordered alphabetically by the displayed name in the UI (client‑side).
+“All Dockers” is pinned at the top.

 ## Real‑time endpoints (WebSocket)
 - Containers stream: `/ws/containers/stream`
 - Per‑container stats: `/ws/containers/:id/stats`